umbauschool/umbauschool.github.io/index.md

 # Healing Architecture

 Umbau manifests in studios, which we understand as modes of study.
 We believe that radical, sustainable change can best be explored in places of abiding contradiction.
 In other words: healing is best understood with proximity to wounds.
-Lightness can only be percieved alongside darkness.

 We study in Vienna, Austria because it is a locus of human civilization.
 It is the portal between east and west and hums with the vibrant exchange of cultures.
 As a city and as a classroom, Vienna provides a rich context for empathy and a pathology of place.